 The Keychron K2 is good for office use.
 The unit we tested has Gateron Brown switches, which provide a great typing experience, and you can get it with other switch types if you prefer.
 It's well-built and has okay ergonomics with two incline settings, but it doesn't come with a wrist rest.
 It's also fully compatible with both macOS and Windows.

 The Keychron K2 is good for programming.
 The keys are stable and the Gateron Brown switches on our unit provide a great typing experience.
 It's well-built with a solid aluminum frame and has two incline settings, but it doesn't come with a wrist rest.
 Sadly, it doesn't come with dedicated software, and you can't reprogram any keys.

 The Keychron K2 is okay for use with a home theater PC.
 It has Bluetooth connectivity, so you can pair it to a wide variety of devices, and you can keep your setup wire-free.
 However, it doesn't have a trackpad for navigation.

 The Keychron K2 is a small, 75% compact keyboard that has a function row, Page Up/Down, Home, End, and arrow keys.
 It's light and won't take up much space on your desk.

 The keyboard has okay ergonomics.
-It has two incline settings, and it has a fairly high profile.
-It doesn't come with a wrist rest, but you can buy a wooden one from Keychron's website.
+It has a fairly high profile, so some people might need a wrist rest to avoid getting wrist fatigue.
+Unfortunately, it doesn't come with one, but you can buy a wooden one from Keychron's website.

 The Keychron K2 has full RGB backlighting with individually-lit keys.
 You can cycle through brightness settings and lighting effects using the Fn and function keys.
 It doesn't get bright enough to make the colors stand out in a well-lit room.